 Virginia Cascade Picnic Area

 Just off of the Norris Canyon Road in the middle of the park is the Virginia Cascade Dr., a scenic drive along the Gibbon River.
-This picnic area is designated for elopements with up to 30 people.
+This picnic area is quiet and tucked away among the trees.

 Lamar Valley

-This wildlife spotting hotspot is also a popular area for the most intimate of elopements.
+This wildlife hotspot is also a popular area for the most intimate of elopements.
 Wedding ceremonies are allowed at pull-outs along the Lamar Valley with a max. capacity of 5 people.
 If you plan on having a slightly larger elopement ceremony, there are 4 addition designated locations close by that allow for groups up to 20 people.
-The locations are:

 - Barronette Meadows